 Letters of recommendation are optional (i.e., NOT required).
 When you apply, please feel free to attach one or two recommendation letters.
 If possible, get a letter from your current/former employer/supervisor.
 There is no formal format for the letter, which could be informal but informative.

 - Do I need to submit a personal statement when applying for your program?
 How long should I write the statement of purpose?

 Yes, you'll need to write a statement of purpose (not research proposal) and include it as a part in application form.
 In the statement, please describe your prior experience (including internship, voluntary service or any other informal involvement) in communication or marketing industries; your knowledge and skills of, or academic training in, integrated marketing communication; and your career plans after graduating from our program.
 There is no specific requirement for the length of the statement.
 The general principle is to keep it short but informative.
-Usually, anyway between 500 to 1000 words will be sufficient.
+Usually, 500 words will be sufficient.

 - What does it mean by "Full-time and Part-time study modes"?
 If your classes are scheduled in evenings or at weekends, do "full time" students take these classes?